Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-John Belham-Payne is perhaps best known as a co-founder of the Centre For Pagan Studies (CFPS) and the last High Priest of Doreen Valiente, England’s most famous contemporary Witch.
-Since her sad demise in 1999, John has been the custodian of Doreen’s extensive collection of witchcraft artefacts, which together with Gerald Gardner’s original “Book of Shadows” are considered to be modern witchcraft’s most important documents.
+John Belham-Payne is perhaps best known as the last working High Priest of Doreen Valiente, England’s most famous contemporary Witch.
+He was also a co-founder of the Centre For Pagan Studies (CFPS) and custodian of Doreen’s extensive collection of artefacts, which together with Gerald B. Gardner’s original “Book of Shadows”, are considered to be modern witchcraft’s most important documents.
+Later he founded the "Doreen Valiente Foundation" (DVF) to legally protect and preserve her legacy for the future, under control and management of the foundation’s trustees.

 Doreen Valiente - Gerald Gardner